Confederation Park: Events

-In the summer, the Ottawa International Jazz Festival's main events are held here.
+In the summer, the Ottawa International Jazz Festival's main events are held.
 In the winter, Winterlude uses the location for displays, events and its ice sculpture competition.
 Events of Canada Day are held at the site as well.
 Other festivals that spill over from the neighbouring Cartier Square plaza in front of Ottawa City Hall use the park.

 Occupy Ottawa

 The Occupy movement's presence in Ottawa began on Saturday October 15, 2011 with around 500 people participating at Confederation Park.
 A march on Sussex Drive was held the second day, passing by the U.S. Embassy.
 Around 75 people camped in tents, with the group planning to occupy the downtown park indefinitely.
 Many participants, prepared for the long haul, described Occupy Ottawa as a movement of presence, rather than just a protest.